khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Wrapping-up-Development-on-Android-Terminal-Emulator.md

 A: No, I will no longer be accepting pull requests.

+Q: But I've got a pull request ready to go ..
+I just forgot to send it in.

+A: OK, go ahead and send it in.
+If it's small enough, or cool enough, I might accept it.
+(This is a limited time offer.
+Probably good until around 6/15/2014.)

 Q: What about existing open github Issues?

 A: I will be closing them as won’t fix.